Labor & Delivery at

 Cesarean Section (C-section)

-If you have planned to deliver your baby via cesarean section or an emergency C-section becomes necessary to safely deliver your baby, the procedure will be performed in a hospital operating room under regional anesthesia.
+If you have planned to deliver your baby via cesarean section or an emergency C-section becomes necessary to safely deliver your baby, the procedure will be performed in a hospital operating room under regional or general anesthesia.
 The average C-section takes less than an hour, and, in most cases, your partner, support person or birthing coach may be present during the procedure.